 (Printables are for personal use only, no commercial use is allowed, thanks!)

-How to build a DIY wood sign with calligraphy quote:
+How to make a DIY Wood Sign with Calligraphy Quote:

 - 1/2″ or 3/4″ thick plywood panel at 2ft x 2ft